jdrichardsappacad/week14-react-learning-objectives/README.md

-# Week 14 Package Learning Assets
+# Week 14 Assessment Learning Assets

 **Included in this Repo are Week 14 Learning Objectives with and without answers as well as a CheatSheet for ES6 Imports and Exports.**